MEMBERS OF THE BOARD

 B.Bus, CPA, EMPA

-Michele brings extensive governance , human services and housing experience to the CHIA Board.
-Living in Sydney and working in a region provides critical insights of value to all members.
+Michele brings extensive governance , human services and housing experience to the CHIA NSW Board.
+Living in Sydney and working in a region provides has provided her with critical insights of value to all members.

 An experienced Director in the superannuation , disability and education sectors, Michele’s social and affordable housing experience is complemented by a rich understanding of the needs of our ageing population, people living chronic illness and disability, financial hardship and diverse communities.
 She has extensive government and sector networks and a proven track record of policy reform and stakeholder engagement.
 As the CEO of The Housing Trust (Wollongong) Michele has been immersed in all aspects of the company’s growth strategy, compliance, tenant services and asset management.